Meet Our Coaches

 Natalie Montgomery (Head Coach)

 Returning after a 23 year hiatus, Emily is thrilled to be coaching the Age Group team.
-At the age of eight, after completing swim lessons, Emily was given a choice to either choose swim team or synchronized swimming.
-She made the right choice and starting doing synchro for Tacoma Synchronized Swim Club.
-She competed in synchronized swimming through seventh grade where she transitioned to swim team and water polo.
+At the age of eight, after completing swim lessons, Emily was given a choice to either choose swim team or artistic swimming.
+She made the right choice and starting doing artistic swimming for Tacoma Synchronized Swim Club.
+She competed in artistic swimming through seventh grade where she transitioned to swim team and water polo.
 Emily played water polo through college, after which she started doing triathlons.
 Because she had such a positive introduction to being in the water, Emily is a life long swimmer.
 She hopes to bring that experience to the athletes she coaches- making them lifelong swimmers!